 This collection’s nostalgic theme is epitomized in its first few songs.
 Topping the Oscar-winning score of Cover Girl, the 1944 Rita Hayworth classic, was Long Ago (and Far Away), a ballad that explores the rapture of finding the love of one’s dreams.
 In his book, Lyrics on Several Occasions, Ira Gershwin recalled how hard it was to write deserving words to Jerome Kern’s soaring melody.
 It took him five efforts.
 Engelbert Humperdinck sings this ballad with all the reverence it deserves.

-As Time Goes By for Reader’s Digest, she had mostly retired from one of the most respected careers in pre-rock pop.
+By the late ‘60s, when Jo Stafford recorded As Time Goes By for Reader’s Digest, she had mostly retired from one of the most respected careers in pre-rock pop.
 Stafford’s impeccably controlled, trombone-like delivery was more musical than sentimental, but she brings a mature, philosophical air to this classic from Casablanca.
 In 1942, the year of that film, Stafford’s mentor, Johnny Mercer, founded Capitol – the label that brought stardom to her, Kay Starr, Margaret Whiting, and other singers in this anthology.
 Capitol also sealed Mercer’s reputation as a uncommonly versatile lyricist, one who could create anything from a morale-boosting comedy tune for the troops (“G.I.
 Jive”) to the Oscar-winning Moon River, a folksy ballad of utmost simplicity.
 Mercer and Henry Mancini wrote it in 1961 for Breakfast at Tiffany’s, a story about endearingly ditzy call girl (Audrey Hepburn) in Manhattan.
 But the lyric evoked the rural setting of Savannah, Georgia, Mercer’s hometown.
 A Mississippi-born soul singer, Jerry Butler, croons it here.

 It’s hard to imagine Star Dust as a jumping Dixieland tune, but that’s how its composer, Hoagy Carmichael, conceived it in 1927.
 Even when Mitchell Parish gave it a lusciously romantic lyric two years later, the song still bounced along at a jaunty clip.
 Arranger Victor Young, himself a talented composer, recast Star Dust as a ballad for his boss, the bandleader Isham Jones.
 In 1939, a twenty-four-year-old newcomer, Frank Sinatra, recorded the song dreamily with his first employer of note, trumpeter-bandleader Harry James.

-Star Dust lends a nocturnal setting to the memory of lost love, Some Enchanted Evening speaks of nightfall as a time when Cupid is bound to strike.
+If Star Dust lends a nocturnal setting to the memory of lost love, Some Enchanted Evening speaks of nightfall as a time when Cupid is bound to strike.
 Written by Richard Rodgers & Oscar Hammerstein for South Pacific – whose phenomenal Broadway run lasted from 1949 until 1954 – the song gave generations of impressionable romantics a dangerous promise: that someday they would “see a stranger across a crowded room,” and eternal love would be theirs.
 But to hear that ballad sung by Ed Ames – whose virile baritone led the hit-making Ames Brothers – who wouldn’t trust Hammerstein’s oath?

-Blue Moon, another tribute to the matchmaking properties of the night.
+Back in 1935, Rodgers’s previous partner, Lorenz Hart, had written far less loftily of love at first sight in Blue Moon, another tribute to the matchmaking properties of the night.
 The year before, Hart had penned two unrelated sets of lyrics for Rodgers’s melody.
 One of them, “Prayer,” was intended for an M-G-M movie, Hollywood Party, but the film never happened.
 The other, “The Bad in Every Man,” was cut from a now-forgotten gangster flick, Manhattan Melodrama.
 Blue Moon, though, became one of the most versatile evergreens in the Great American Songbook, and in 1973 it found its way onto Tony Bennett’s Rodgers & Hart Songbook.

-Prisoner of Love.
+The crooner tradition that spawned Bennett began in the early ‘30s with Russ Columbo, the torch-singing idol who inspired Bing Crosby.
+Columbo scored a string of Depression-era hits, including Prisoner of Love.
 Two years later, in 1934, the twenty-six-year-old singer died of a bizarre accidental gunshot wound in the head.
 Several of his descendants, including the Broadway and Hollywood leading man Gordon MacRae, kept Prisoner of Love alive.

-Smoke Gets in Your Eyes.
+If love is a prison warden to the psyche, it can also be blind, as Otto Harbach knew.
+In 1933, the Broadway lyricist raised the latter truth to near-operatic grandeur in the tragic Smoke Gets in Your Eyes.
 Kern wrote the music, and the show was Roberta.
 Twenty-five years later, a doo-wop group turned that high-flown aria into a milestone of mellow R&B. Meanwhile, Mel Tormé helped perpetuate one of the most bittersweet farewells in all of pop, I’ll Be Seeing You.
 It originated in a forgotten vehicle: the 1938 Broadway revue Right This Way, which ran a week and a half.
 Six years later, as World War II raged with no end in sight, Bing Crosby revived the song and made it a number-one hit.

 From Chester, Pennsylvania, a little town on the Delaware River, came the young men who formed the Four Aces in 1949.
 Throughout the ‘50s, their ardent close harmonies took several ballads into the high reaches of the charts.
+Stranger in Paradise was their fourth million-seller.
+A top Broadway and Hollywood songwriting couple, Robert Wright and George Forrest, had borrowed the melody from Alexander Borodin’s Polevetsian Dances; soon it was heard in their hit show, Kismet.

 CD 1